How to Travel the World When You Have No Money

 Work-to-stay at hostels is another option.
 Not only you get a free place to stay, you also get free food.

-While there are many other ways to find free food abroad like waiting for remaining baked goods at bakeries and even dumpster diving, my favorite one is cooking my own meals.
-Yes, it still requires money, but by sticking to self-cooking I can easily keep my expenses under control.
+Of course, there are many other ways to find free food abroad like waiting for remaining baked goods at bakeries and even dumpster diving.
+But I still prefer cooking my own meals.
+Yes, it some requires money, but by sticking to self-cooking I can easily keep my expenses under control.
 Besides, I love to know what I’m going to eat in next several hours.
 Another great thing about cooking your own meals is that you can store leftovers in plastic containers and eat it anytime.

 9. Free Stuff